skip to main content

 Concerns have been expressed in recent months about the navy's equipment and resources when it comes to counteracting drones and defending undersea cables.

-Defence Minister Helen McEntee recently said that counter-drone technology will be in place before Ireland's presidency of the European Council which begins in July.
+Minister for Defence Helen McEntee said earlier this week that counter-drone technology will be in place before Ireland's Presidency of the European Council begins in July.

 "We do need to invest in our equipment and our capabilities," Ms McEntee told RTÉ's Morning Ireland on Monday.